• Home

 Union Island was originally inhabited by Arawak and Carib Indians before it came into the possession of French and English slave owners.
 They brought hundreds of Africans to the island.
 The island has a fascinating history of slave traders, pirates, and mixed cultures.

-Most of the people we saw were locals, ex-pats, and other foreigners.
+Most of the people we saw were locals, ex-pats, and foreigners.
 I bought a stunning handmade turquoise necklace with silver sea symbols from a Frenchwoman who had spent twenty years living on a sailboat in the Caribbean.
 She finally opened a tiny shop on Union Island.

 We stayed overnight at the Anchorage Yacht Club in Clifton Harbor, next to the island’s tiny airport.